biobakery/maaslin/README.md

 ** 1\.
 PCL File **

-Required input file \*.pcl.
-A PCL file is the file that contains all the data and metadata.
+Required input file.
+By PCL file,  here we mean the file that contains all the data and metadata.
 This file is formatted so that metadata/data (otus or bugs) are rows and samples are columns.
 All metadata rows should come first before any abundance data.
-The file should be a tab delimited text file with the extension ".pcl".
-Please note the ".pcl" extension is not required.
+The file should be a tab delimited text file.
 A demo PCL file is found in the MaAsLin download in maaslin/inst/extdata/ .

 A PCL file is a TEXT delimited file similar to an excel spread sheet with the following characteristics.